HunterWhyte/Rocket-Telemetry-Project/README.md

 # Rocket-Telemetry-Project
-This project was originally made for my grade 12 physics term project(2018).
-At the time of writing this almost all of the code for this project has not yet been found.
-Below is some information and images of the completed project
+This project was originally made for my grade 12 physics term project (2018).
+The Arduino code for this project has been lost but some information and images of the completed project can be seen below.

 ### Summary:
-This project involves the use of an arduino nano packed tightly into a rocket with the goal of using RF transceivers to transmit live GPS and altitude data from the rocket to a ground station.
-As well as be able to control 4 small brushed motors with propellors mounted on the rocket to control descent and deploy a camera on the rocket using a servo motor to capture footage of the descent.
+This project uses an arduino nano packed tightly into a model rocket with the goal of using RF transceivers to transmit live GPS and altitude data from the rocket to a ground station.
+The wireless communication also enables deploying a camera to record the descent and the control of 4 small motors mounted on the rocket to control the landing position.

-This was accomplished mainly using easily available breakout boards for everything from RF serial communication to GPS data collection.
-These modules were interfaced with an arduino using SPC or I2C serial protocols depending on what was easily implementable for each breakout board.
-This project was completed in my free time in a couple months while attending high school which is a testament to the ease of use and abundance of helpful documentation and libraries within the Arduino ecosystem.
+This was accomplished using a collection of breakout boards and Arduino libraries.
+Breakout boards were interfaced with an arduino using SPI or I2C.

 ### Footage of succesful telemetry communication using a python script to display results live: